MystenLabs/sui/doc/src/learn/object-package-versions.md

 Versions are strictly increasing and (ID, version) pairs are never re-used.
 This structure allows node operators to prune their stores of old object versions that are now inaccessible, if they choose.
 This is not a requirement, though, as node operators might keep prior object versions around to serve requests for an object's history, either from other nodes that are catching up, or from RPC requests.

-## Move Objects
+## Move objects

 Sui uses [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp) in its versioning algorithm for objects.
-The use of Lamport timestamps guarantees that versions never get re-used:  The new version for objects touched by a transaction is one greater than the max version among all input objects to the transaction.
+The use of Lamport timestamps guarantees that versions never get re-used as the new version for objects touched by a transaction is one greater than the max version among all input objects to the transaction.
 For example, a transaction transferring an object `O` at version `5` using a gas object `G` at version `3` updates both `O` and `G` versions to `1 + max(5, 3) = 6`.

 The relevance of Lamport versions for maintaining the "no (ID, version) re-use" invariant or for accessing an object as a transaction input changes depending on that object's ownership, as detailed in the following sections.

-### Address-owned Objects
+### Address-owned objects

 You must reference address-owned transaction inputs at a specific ID and version.
 When a validator signs a transaction with an owned object input at a specific version, that version of the object is **locked** to that transaction.
 Validators reject requests to sign other transactions that require the same input (same ID and version).